 FirstBank Holding Co. is the parent institution of FirstBank.
 If you open an account at the bank and are issued checks, you might notice some numbers at the bottom.
 Those numbers aren’t just random — they actually contain important information that allows banks to identify your account.
 In addition to your actual bank account number, your checks contain a routing number.

-How to Find Your FirstBank Routing Number
+How To Find Your FirstBank Routing Number for ACH Transfers

 |FirstBank Routing Number

 You can also find your routing number on the bottom, left-hand side of your check or on your monthly statement.
 Enrolling in FirstBank online banking is another way to view your account details.

 A routing number is a nine-digit number, also called an ABA number, that banks use to direct financial transactions between banks.
 Your routing number identifies your bank, and then your account number ensures that the money either goes into or comes out of the correct account.
 You’ll need a routing number for transactions such as ACH transfers or wire transfers.